 This basic principle equally applies today to all our political fighting surrounding this year's election.
 How long can America divide itself between "Red States" and "Blue States"?
 So, this election will be part of determining if America will continue to remove God and His Gospel from our public life or freely allowing the Lord to be honored and respected in our public discourse as our needed Ruler and Savior.
 There is no middle ground here.
 God will either be seen as Ruler and Savior of the Nation in some way by the public or increasingly rejected, censored and ignored by the public with flawed and/or corrupt people ruling in His place.

 Sadly, this entire debate about the role of God in our society seems to have totally ignored our National motto, "In God We Trust".
-Is that motto a joke or just a symbol?
+Is that motto a joke or just a meaningless phrase on our money?
 Why do we have it at all?
 Do voters believe it?
-Perhaps few Americans heading to the polls in a few weeks even know what it is, let alone what it means.
+Does God even exist?
+Few Americans heading to the polls seem to know the National Motto anymore, let alone what it means.
 We certainly don't know much about it from our schools, colleges, elected officials, political candidates or even our churches.
-So perhaps this election is really a referendum on the meaning of America, the National motto and/or God's right to rule over the world and redeem it on any level through the free proclamation of the Gospel?
+So perhaps this election is really a referendum on God, not the candidates or any politcial party.
 It turns out that people either believe the National motto on some level or they don't.
-The results of that belief and its resultant behavior and leadership will determine whether we stand or fall as a great nation.
-God will either be Ruler and Savior of America on a national level or just an empty slogan of a bygone era.
+The results of that belief and its resultant behavior and chosen leadership will determine whether we stand or fall as a great nation.
+That is true because no nation can and/or will continue to prosper that openly rejects the Lord from its national life.
+God will either be Ruler of America on a national level or just an empty slogan of a bygone era that invites judgment.